mudasarahmad42/AzureAuthViewer/DEPLOY.md

 4. Under **Source**, select **GitHub Actions** (not "Deploy from a branch")
 5. The workflow will automatically run when you push to `gh-pages` branch

+**Important**: Make sure you select **"GitHub Actions"** and NOT **"Deploy from a branch"**.
+If you select "Deploy from a branch", GitHub will run the automatic `pages-build-deployment` workflow in addition to your custom workflow, causing duplicate deployments.

 ## Step 4a: Fix Environment Protection Rules (If Needed)

 If you see an error: **"Branch 'gh-pages' is not allowed to deploy to github-pages due to environment protection rules"**, follow these steps: